discos/discos2class/README.md

 ```

 As you can see the source directory contains a whole scan including the
 **summary.fits** file.
-In this case **w3oh** source has been observed using a
+In this case the **w3oh** source has been observed using a
-scan geometry of 10 spectra onsource, 10 spectra offsource and 1 spectra
+scan configuration of 10 spectra on-source, 10 spectra off-source and 1 spectrum
-offsource with calibration mark activated, for a total of 21 subscans.
+off-source with calibration mark switched on (duty cycle 10-10-1), for a total of 21 subscans.

 ```bash
 $ discos2class -o classdata -g 10on10off1cal xarcos_test_data_set/20160331-104808-7-15-w3oh